mawebcoder/laravel-elasticsearch/README.md

 ``php artisan elastic:migrate-rollback``

-By default this command rollbacks the migrations just one step.if you want to determine steps by yourself:
+By default, this command rollbacks the migrations just one step.if you want to determine steps by yourself:

 ``php artisan elastic:migrate-rollback --step=<number>``